acl-org/acl-2024/_pages/participants/participants.md

 sidebar:
     nav: "participants"
 ---
+Please find all information for joining the conference in the [ACL Handbook](/assets/ACL_Handbook.pdf) from ACL Local Chairs 2024

 ## Conference Venue
 <p>ACL 2024 will take place in the Centara Grand and Bangkok Convention Centre, Thailand:
 Centara Grand at CentralWorld is located in the very heart of Bangkok’s shopping and business district.
 Easily accessible by car and via the BTS SkyTrain, this five-star hotel is the flagship of Centara Hotels & Resorts as it is ideal for those who would like to shop, sightseeing or do business.</p>